Morning, Wednesday, 27th November 2019

 THIS EVENT IS CPD CERTIFIED

-This seminar will examine key issues for additional support for learning (ASL) in Scotland.
+This seminar examines key issues for additional support for learning (ASL) in Scotland.

-- Concerns expressed by the Scottish Parliament’s Education and Skills Committee in their renewed examination of the presumption of mainstreaming and ASL, including in areas of:
+- Concerns expressed by the Scottish Parliament’s Education and Skills Committee in their renewed examination of the presumption of mainstreaming and ASL, including:

 - resources and systems for delivery of ASL;